szymonn121/GameTracker/SETUP.md

 ## Database Setup

-By default, the application uses **SQLite** for local development, which requires no setup.
-For production, use PostgreSQL.
+By default, the application uses **PostgreSQL** (configured in `.env`).
+You can still use SQLite for local experiments, but the active setup in this repo targets PostgreSQL.

-### Development (SQLite - Default)
+### Development (PostgreSQL - Default)
-No setup required.
-Database file is created automatically at `apps/api/prisma/dev.db`.
+Use a local PostgreSQL instance (Docker recommended) or a managed service.
+The connection string is configured via `DATABASE_URL` in `.env`.

 ### Production (PostgreSQL)